Yikono

 Yikono (Tigrinya for enough) is a grassroots women's rights group based in Tigray Region in Ethiopia that is opposed to gender-based violence.

 Creation

 The creation of Yikono was triggered by a November 2019 town hall meeting in Addi Daero in which a woman spoke to the audience about a rape by a policeman 14 years earlier.
-Two other women claimed at the same meeting that the policeman had had sex with them, promising to marry ethem.
+Two other women claimed at the same meeting that the policeman had had sex with them, promising to marry them.
 A protest march to support the victims of violence against women was held in Addi Daero, stimulating social debate through Tigray Region.
 Mekelle youths organised a similar march in Mekelle, the capital of Tigray Region, calling for government and NGO actions to prevent violence against women.
 An online social media campaign together with the march evolved into Yikono, meaning enough in Tigrinya.

 Leadership

 Co-founders of Yikono include Weyni Abraha, Tsidena Abadi and Helen Tedros.
 Yikono participants include both women and men.